moonwitch/moonwitch.github.io/content/posts/2026-06-13-ai-and-rejection-sensitive-dysphoria.md

 ---
 title: "A Second Read: Using AI When Rejection-Sensitive Dysphoria Hits"
 date: "2026-06-13"
-lastmod: "2026-06-13"
+lastmod: "2026-06-14"
+description: "How I use AI as a neutral 'second read' to manage RSD triggers and find the gap between feeling hurt and reacting."
 categories:
-  - neurodivergence
+  - "neurodivergence"
 tags:
-  - neurodivergent
+  - "neurodivergent"
-  - adhd
+  - "adhd"
-  - rsd
+  - "rsd"
-  - ai
+  - "ai"
-  - mental-health
+  - "mental-health"
 comments: true
 draft: false
 ---

 If you've read my post on [RSD at work](/posts/2023-07-05-rsd-at-work/), you already know the shape of this one.
 Rejection-sensitive dysphoria is the part of my ADHD that turns a neutral sentence into a knife.
 Someone writes "can we talk later?" and my body reacts as though I've already been fired, dumped, and exiled, all before lunch.
 The feeling is instant, physical, and completely out of proportion — and knowing that intellectually does almost nothing to stop it in the moment.

-What *can* help is putting something between the trigger and my reaction.
+What _can_ help is putting something between the trigger and my reaction.
 A pause.
 A second read.
 Lately, one of the things filling that gap has been an AI assistant — and I want to talk about it carefully, because this is the post where the caveats matter most.

 ## The gap between trigger and reaction

 The damage from RSD usually isn't the feeling itself.
-It's what I *do* in the ninety seconds after.
+It's what I _do_ in the ninety seconds after.
 The reply I fire off.
 The apology I didn't owe.
 The cold, defensive paragraph that turns a misunderstanding into an actual conflict.
 RSD compresses the time between hurt and response to almost nothing, and that's exactly the time I most need.

 So when a message lands wrong, I've started doing one small thing: I don't reply to the person.
 I open a chat and paste the message there first.
 "This made my chest go tight.
 Can you read it neutrally and tell me what it literally says?"
 Just moving the words into a different window — somewhere that isn't the inbox with the send button — buys me the pause my own brain won't.